From Hobby to Lifestyle

 Back in the truck we go for the hour long ride and the anticipation of the unknown.
 The hunt in my mind, was the highlight of the weekend.
 I witnessed Bradley, the youngest of the group atop a hill in a freshly plowed corn field, raise both arms with shotgun in hand let out a yell of “YEAH”.
 Just as he did, his first bird came spiraling down and crashed in the field.

 When our weekend concluded, they headed back home.
 There was not a doubt in any our minds, that the time spent together only benefitted our group and our future experiences.
-I look forward to fishing lake Ontario and hunting the big bucks of Ohio and have been invited to do so.
+I look forward to fishing lake Ontario and shooting the big bucks of Ohio and have been invited to do so.

 I would like to close by saying thank you to all of our clients and the experiences they give us.
 For without them, I for one would not be doing what I do.